-The Japanese manga comic helping Syrian refugee children dream - BBC News
+Manga helps Syria refugee children to dream

 A duty to help

-Back in Tokyo, Obada Kassoumeh is still at work putting ever more adventures of Captain Tsubada into Arabic.
+Back in Tokyo, Obada Kassoumah is still at work putting ever more adventures of Captain Tsubada into Arabic.
 He is currently translating volume seven out of 37.

 For him, going back to Syria is not an option.